-The pHoenix Electrode Company Calcium Electrode consists of an electrode body containing an ion exchanger in a sensing module.
-This sensing module contains a liquid internal filling solution in contact with a gelled organophilic membrane containing a calcium selective ion exchanger.
+The pHoenix Electrode Company Water Hardness Electrode consists of an electrode body containing an ion exchanger in a sensing module.
+This sensing module contains a liquid internal filling solution in contact with a gelled organophilic membrane containing a calcium/magnesium selective ion exchanger.

-An electrode potential develops across the membrane when the membrane is in contact with a calcium solution.
-Measurement of this potential against a constant reference potential with a digital pH/mV meter or with a specific ion meter depends on the level of free calcium ion in solution.
-The level of calcium ions, corresponding to the measured potential, is described by the Nernst equation:
+An electrode potential develops across the membrane when the membrane is in contact with a calcium/magnesium solution.
+Measurement of this potential against a constant reference potential with a digital pH/mV meter or with a specific ion meter depends on the level of free calcium and magnesium ion in solution.
+The level of calcium and magnesium ions, corresponding to the measured potential, is described by the Nernst equation: